This supremely simple Cajun Salmon with Avocado Orange Salad is a delicious, nutritious salad inspired by the Big Easy!!!

 Always opt for a sustainable wild-caught option if you plan on eating the skin.
 If the salmon was raised in a heavily polluted area, those same toxins could make their way to your dinner plate #yuck.

-Check out this link from Medical News Today to read more about Salmon Skin and it's benefits.
+Check out this link from Medical News Today to read more about Salmon Skin and its benefits.

 Cajun Salmon with Avocado Orange Salad